franciscaeze/franciscaeze/README.md

 > 💬 “Data is like soil.
 With care and curiosity, I help ideas grow.” 🌱

+---

-- 💞️ I’m looking to collaborate on various project
+## 💞️ I’m looking to collaborate on various projects

+I’m open to collaborating on data-driven projects, business intelligence tools, and community tech initiatives.
+Let’s build something impactful!
 <!---
 franciscaeze/franciscaeze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.